14pritam/Payload/SubDomain TakeOver/README.md

 CNAME: find

 The region need to be same

-find Region
+find Region fot that use  https://mxtoolbox.com/ and in that use Reverse Lookup

-use  https://mxtoolbox.com/ and in that use Reverse Lookup
+Cname will tell u about hosting service

 Reference: https://www.youtube.com/watch?v=67chVkq3g0M